 1. Afternoon Tea at the Pendray Tea House

 Afternoon Tea at the Pendray Tea House is the perfect way to start your romantic holiday.
 With its distinct Victorian style and architecture, the Pendray Tea House is a perfect showcase of Victoria’s unique infrastructure.
-Enjoy delicious pastries and sandwiches, alongside Pendray's famous TWG Tea.
+Enjoy delicious pastries and sandwiches, alongside one of Pendray's many wonderful tea selections.
 The Pendray Tea House also offers a Vegan Tea and seafood-based West Coast Tea for those interested in a different spin on traditional tea.

 Seaside mineral pools at the Oak Bay Beach Hotel.
 Credit: Destination Greater Victoria.